 Sharing experiences, ideas, and unique senses of humor may be the morale boost you need!
 Meetings are also opportunities for students to communicate about study skills, relaxation techniques, etc., and to share helpful strategies with one another.
-We meet in Templeton once a month, so let us know if you’d like to join the next meeting!
+We meet once a month, so let us know if you’d like to join the next meeting!

 If you would like to be added to our list-serve to receive email reminders and announcements, please e-mail Raina Blumenthal, the SSS intern for the 2013-2014 school year, at: firstname.lastname@example.org